Why did UBS start lending to Fertittas and stop lending to Red Rock? [updated 4.28.21]

 In February 2019, Red Rock disclosed the termination of a $50 million UBS commitment that had been identified as in effect in its Form 10-Q for the quarter ending September 30, 2017.
 In February 2020, it disclosed the termination of an $18.5 million commitment that had been identified as in effect in an amended credit agreement dated February 8, 2019.

 Why did UBS end up by lending to the Fertittas personally but not to the public-traded company they controlled?
 And what caused the Fertittas to take on the margin loan in the first place?
+Why did UBS terminate the financing statement for the margin loan on March 23, 2020?

 [See our letter to the SEC and Nasdaq requesting a closer look at pledged shares at Red Rock here.]